grafana/phlare/docs/sources/operators-guide/configure-agent/language-support/go.md

 mux.Handle("/debug/pprof/", pprof.Index)
 ```

+> **Note:** You should not expose pprof on public endpoints.

-Finally, if you are not running an `http.Server` on your application you will need to start one in your main function:
+Finally, if you are not running a `http.Server` on your application you will need to start one in your main function:

 ```go
 go func() {